Should I Become a Medicare Auditor?

 |Experience||Several years of experience with the federal government; education may be substituted for experience in some jobs|

 Sources: U.S. Bureau of Labor Statistics, Center for Medicare & Medicaid Services, ONet Online, U.S. Department of Labor Statistics

 For many, earning a degree is the first step to a career in Medicare auditing.
-Some Medicare auditors only need a high school diploma or the equivalent, but those with an associate's or bachelor's degree can advance to an auditing position more quickly.
-Since programs specifically for Medicare auditors don't exist, students may pursue a degree in business, finance, law or an insurance- or healthcare-related field.
-These degree programs typically involve courses in research, finance, health insurance and healthcare law.
+Some Medicare auditors only need a high school diploma or the equivalent.
+Those with an associate's or bachelor's degree can advance to an auditing position more quickly.
+Since programs specifically for Medicare auditors don't exist, students may pursue bachelor's degrees in business, finance, law or a field related to insurance or healthcare.
+These degree programs may provide relevant training in research, finance, health insurance and healthcare law.

-No matter which major you choose, it's essential to develop strong oral and written communication skills to collect necessary information about state programs and collaborate with other departments.
+No matter which major you choose, it's essential to develop strong oral and written communication skills, which are helpful in collecting information from Medicare recipients and collaborating with other departments.
 Courses in mass communication, English and public speaking can strengthen these skills.

-- Complete an internship.
-Students can gain auditing experience as interns in a medical, healthcare or insurance setting.
+Here's a tip for success: Complete an auditing internship in a medical, healthcare or insurance setting.
 Interns may be responsible for conducting audits and presenting results to managers.
 In these positions, aspiring Medicare workers can learn auditing procedures and job-specific software.

 Medicare auditor positions typically require several years of experience working with Medicare.
-The amount of experience needed depends on the level of the desired position, but applicants must undertake jobs that teach them how to process claims, judge the compliance of state programs and write reports about the results.
+The amount of experience needed depends on the level of the desired position, but applicants must undertake jobs that provide relevant training in processing claims, judging the compliance of state programs and writing reports about the results.
 Keep in mind that workers may substitute experience with a master's or doctoral degree in a relevant field of study or combine education and experience to meet the requirement.
 With that in mind, you may want to consider attending graduate school to advance your career.
 Common topics of graduate study among Medicare auditors include law, business, healthcare administration and public administration.

 Step 3: Advance to Medicare Auditor

 With experience and expertise, these workers can gain promotion to an auditing position.
 Depending on their level, Medicare auditors may have different job descriptions.
 Duties typically include auditing state programs for compliance issues and making appropriate changes, developing regulations for Medicaid programs and contractors and recommending improvements to Medicare operations.
-As auditors gain experience, they may teach Medicaid regulations to other staffers or lead program analysis teams.
+As auditors gain experience, they may be responsible for teaching Medicaid regulations to other staffers and leading program analysis teams.